Get the worry-free services and expert support you need to start your business in California today.

 A California LLC does require a bit of paperwork, more than an unregistered business like a sole proprietorship or general partnership.
-You’ll have to file Articles of Organization, name an agent for service of process, and pay a fee.
+You’ll have to file Articles of Organization and name a California agent for service of process.
 You can file for your California LLC online, but if you need it rushed, it will cost you extra.

 An S corporation isn’t a legal business entity type, but a tax classification available to LLCs and corporations, provided they meet the qualifications.
 S corporations are gaining popularity because, for C corporations, they’re a way to avoid double taxation.
 For LLCs, they’re a way to save on self-employment taxes.

 You can also choose to skip the paperwork of forming an LLC, corporation, or S corporation with our business formation services.

 California, and particularly the Bay Area, isn’t exactly a cheap place to start a business, so you need to make sure you have enough capital before you get started.
 In order to determine your business costs, you’ll need to add up fixed expenses (like insurance premiums and rent) with variable expenses (like inventory costs and taxes) and one-time costs (like equipment purchases and supplies).
 It’s a good idea to keep at least a six-month cushion in the business bank account for emergencies.

 Next, you’ll need to fund your California business.
 One-time costs can be put on a business credit card, but that’s not a long-term solution.
 Most tech startups look for investors, whether it’s family and friends who can pitch in for seed funding or angel investors.